This post may contain affiliate links. Please read our disclosure policy.

 This Crockpot lemon chicken orzo soup recipe is really easy to throw together and comforting.
 It has juicy chicken, hearty vegetables, and pasta in a bright lemony broth!

-You may also enjoy my Cheesy Chicken Broccoli Orzo or this Boursin Orzo with Chicken.
+You may also enjoy my Cheesy Chicken Broccoli Orzo, this Chicken Marsala Orzo, or Boursin Orzo with Chicken.

 a bowl of crockpot lemon chicken orzo soup with a spoon